In re: Quality Systems, Inc. Securities Litigation

 - Project Name: Civil Justice Reform

-On September 29, 2017, the U.S. Court of Appeals for the Ninth Circuit denied a petition requesting rehearing en banc in an important securities case.
-The denial was a setback for WLF, which filed a brief in the case criticizing a misguided panel decision that misconstrued the “Safe Harbor” provision of the Private Securities Litigation Reform Act.
-The case arose from a putative securities class action in which the plaintiffs allege that Quality Systems, Inc. (QSI) made false or misleading statements about the company’s economic performance in violation of § 10(b) of the Securities Exchange Act.
-Most of the challenged statements were forward-looking projections of QSI’s financial performance.
-In arguing that QSI’s forward-looking statements were protected under the Safe Harbor, WLF reminded the court that Congress has determined that incentivizing companies to provide projected earnings (qualified by meaningful cautions) outweighs any risk that companies may commit fraud in doing so.
+On March 22, 2018, WLF filed a brief with the U.S. Supreme Court urging it to review, and ultimately overturn, a misguided Ninth Circuit decision that misconstrued the “Safe Harbor” provision of the Private Securities Litigation Reform Act.
+The case arises from a putative securities class action in which the plaintiffs allege that Quality Systems, Inc. (QSI) made false or misleading statements about the company’s economic performance in violation of § 10(b) of the Securities Exchange Act.
+Most of the challenged statements were forward-looking projections of QSI’s financial performance for the 2012 and 2013 fiscal years.
+In arguing that QSI’s forward-looking statements were accompanied by meaningful cautionary language and thus protected under the Safe Harbor, WLF reminded the court that Congress has determined that incentivizing companies to provide projected earnings—qualified by meaningful cautions—outweighs any risk that companies may commit fraud in doing so.

 More Information and Downloads: